liquidweavergit/rmp-admin-site/project-documents/enhancements/enhancements_6.md

 - **NEW** Complete phone verification workflow with SMS integration
 - **NEW** Multi-step verification UI with progress tracking
 - **NEW** Configurable verification components for different use cases
+- **NEW** Google OAuth integration with multiple authentication flows (One Tap, popup, redirect)
+- **NEW** Modern, accessible OAuth UI components with comprehensive error handling
 - Extensive test coverage ensuring reliability

-This implementation provides a solid foundation for the Men's Circle Management Platform's security model, supports the full range of user roles defined in the product specification, and includes a complete phone verification system for enhanced account security.
+This implementation provides a solid foundation for the Men's Circle Management Platform's security model, supports the full range of user roles defined in the product specification, includes a complete phone verification system for enhanced account security, and offers users a seamless Google OAuth authentication option while maintaining the same level of security and user experience as traditional email/password authentication.